galindo89/heritage-housing-ml-pgz/README.md

 - Dataset used in this project: [Ames Housing Dataset on Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data)
 - This project was developed as part of the Code Institute Predictive Analytics program.
 - The implementation was based on original work but inspired by best practices introduced in Code Institute's walkthroughs.
+  Sections of code from the Churnometer project have been adapted, particularly for feature engineering and modeling tasks.
+  Please refer to the original repository for reference: [Churnometer Project Repository](https://github.com/Code-Institute-Solutions/churnometer)
 - Additional helpful resources:
   - [Scikit-learn User Guide](https://scikit-learn.org/stable/user_guide.html)
   - [Towards Data Science: Feature Engineering Techniques](https://towardsdatascience.com/feature-engineering-for-machine-learning-3a5e293a5114)